-What's the worst question about a professional moisture meter?
+The worst question about a professional moisture meter is the one that never gets asked.

 Here are the most common questions we get when it comes to using a professional moisture meter: (click each question to jump to its answer)